 Every school in Victoria must be registered with the VRQA.
 Registered schools need to meet minimum standards, which are contained in the Education and Training Reform Regulations 2017.
 These standards provide the foundation for quality schools.

 We review registered independent schools periodically, to make sure the standards are being met.
-The Victorian Department of Education and Training, and the Catholic Education Commission of Victoria review government and Catholic schools on our behalf and report to us annually on their schools' compliance.
+The Victorian Department of Education and the Catholic Education Commission of Victoria review government and Catholic schools on our behalf and report to us annually on their schools' compliance.

 Any organisation providing senior secondary education (Years 11 and 12) also falls within our scope, whether they operate in a school or non-school setting.
 For example, a TAFE institute must be registered by us to deliver the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).